@bicycle-codes/keys

 const encrypted = await encryptKeyTo({

-content: myAesKey,
+key: myAesKey,

 publicKey: keys.publicEncryptKey